gnana997/CKA-Kubernetes/basics-commands/pods/pods.md

 # Pods

-# Description:

-Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+- Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.

 # tags: [kubernetes, pods]